vstollen/CSCG-20/rev-reme_Part_1.md

     return cipherText;
 }
 ```
 Luckily it only uses Functions from the standard library, so I just copied it into a C# program and executed it with with the encrypted flag, resulting in the output: `CanIHazFlag?`.
-This was the password and also the flag, so I validated it, by calling the original program again, which then outputed the "official" flag:
+This was the password and also the flag, so I validated it, by calling the original program again, which then output the "official" flag:
 ```
 There you go.
 Thats the first of the two flags!
 CSCG{CanIHazFlag?}
 ```